NORTH DAVIESS BANDS REPRESENTED

 IN INDIANAPOLIS DURING DCI WEEKEND

-Representing North Daviess this year were: 9th grade student Ellie Mumma – Flute, daughter of Brad and Andrea Mumma.
-8th grade students Rhys Judy - Trumpet, nephew of Evan and Larynda Judy; John Caines - Horn, son of Tylor and Katrina Caines, Triston Saucerman - Trombone, son of Brittany & Jeffrey Sherman and Brandon & Kristen Cullison.
-7th grade students KayeLee Jones - Alto Saxophone, daughter of Bryan and Savilla Jones; Alison Gabrel - Clarinet, daughter of Louie and Heather Gabrel.
 Three former participants returned this year to serve as mentors.
-During their time with INPact Band, the mentors perform many tasks such as loading and unloading the equipment truck, moving music stands and instruments around as needed, assist with handing out meals for the event as well as co-teaching and helping students who may be struggling with their assigned music parts.
+During their time with INPact Band, the mentors perform many tasks such as loading and unloading the equipment truck, moving music stands and instruments around as needed, and assist with handing out meals for the event as well as co-teaching and helping students who may be struggling with their assigned music parts.
 The Mentors also helped lead a break-out session Saturday afternoon as part of the event.
-Attending this year as Mentors were Shannon Graber – Percussion, daughter of David and Edna Graber; Sarah Mumma – Percussion, daughter of Brad and Andrea Mumma; and Kaylee Caines – Percussion, daughter of Tylor and Katrina Caines.
+Attending this year as Mentors were Sarah Mumma – Percussion, daughter of Brad and Andrea Mumma; Kayson Caines – Percussion, daughter of Tylor and Katrina Caines; and Ellie Mumma – Flute, daughter of Brad and Andrea Mumma.

 SPECIAL EVENTS